Hello fellow retronetworkers,

 b) My naive hope that DAHDI would "just work" did not pan out;

-c) Deeper troubleshooting would require subjecting this production
+c) Deeper troubleshooting would require subjecting this production machine to more downtime than allowable.

 However, this page says that Raspberry Pi 5 should do the trick: